jzaragoza21/stock-analysis/README.md

 ### **Analysis**

-In setting up this refractoring process, I first had to copy the original VBA script so that I could set up input box, format my output sheet, activate the righ worksheet and initialize my array of tickers.
-Thereafter, I copied the challenge steps into my new module and macro and began instering the new refractor code.
-The following is a breakdown of the refractor code:
+In setting up the refactoring process, I first had to copy the original VBA script so that I could set up input box, format my output sheet, activate the righ worksheet and initialize my array of tickers.
+Thereafter, I copied the challenge steps into my new macro and began inserting the new refaactor code.
+The following is a breakdown of the refactor code:

     '1a) Create a ticker Index
     tickerIndex = 0